TRDan6577/TDA-DB/README.md

 * `displayData.py` - Add an option to select all stocks to see how the total cost basis of the account changed over time
 * `displayData.py` - Look into a bug that sometime pops up on graphs for my IRA account
 * `importData.py` - Add support for options
-* All - make the telegram error reporting optional